Long jump: Record performances

 The men's long jump world record has been held by just four individuals for the majority of time since the IAAF (now World Athletics) started to ratify records.
 The first mark recognized by the IAAF in 1912, the performance by Peter O'Connor in August 1901, stood just short of 20 years (nine years as an IAAF record).
 After it was broken in 1921, the record changed hands five times until Jesse Owens set the mark of at the 1935 Big Ten track meet in Ann Arbor, Michigan, a record that was not broken for over 25 years, until 1960 by Ralph Boston.
 Boston improved upon it and exchanged records with Igor Ter-Ovanesyan three times over the next seven years.
 At the 1968 Summer Olympics, Bob Beamon jumped at an altitude of 2292 m, a record jump not exceeded for almost 23 years, and which remains the second longest wind legal jump of all time; it has now stood as the Olympic record for over years.
-On 30 August 1991, Mike Powell of the United States set the current men's world record at the World Championships in Tokyo.
+On 30 August 1991, Mike Powell of the United States set the current men's world record at the World Championships in Tokyo – on a track that was harder than the specifications set by the IAAF allowed.
 It was in a dramatic showdown against Carl Lewis who also surpassed Beamon's record that day, but his jump was wind-assisted (and thus not legal for record purposes).
 Powell's record of has now stood for over years.

 Some jumps over have been officially recorded.
 Wind-assisted were recorded by Powell at high altitude in Sestriere in 1992.
 A potential world record of was recorded by Iván Pedroso also in Sestriere.
 Despite a "legal" wind reading, the jump was not validated because videotape revealed a person standing in front of the wind gauge, invalidating the reading (and costing Pedroso a Ferrari valued at $130,000—the prize for breaking the record at that meet).
 As mentioned above, Lewis jumped moments before Powell's record-breaking jump with the wind exceeding the maximum allowed.
 This jump remains the longest ever not to win an Olympic or World Championship gold medal, or any competition in general.

 The women's world record has seen more consistent improvement, though the current record has stood longer than any other long jump world record by men or women.
 The longest to hold the record prior was by Fanny Blankers-Koen during World War II, who held it for over 10 years.
 There have been four occasions when the record was tied and three when it was improved upon twice in the same competition.
 The current women's world record is held by Galina Chistyakova of the former Soviet Union who leapt in Leningrad on 11 June 1988, a mark that has now stood for over years.